tenx-tech/stargazer/example/README.md

 The `src` folder contains three things:

 1) `AppRoutes.js` - A normal React Navigation route configuration.
-2) `Screens.js` - Some screen components
+2) `Screens.js` - Some app screen components.
-3) `StargazerRouteConfig` - The specific route config expected by Stargazer.
+3) `StargazerRouteConfig.js` - The specific route config expected by Stargazer.

 These items are then rendered in the top level app component `App.js`.